 What's On Talks and Tours Art Talks: Lucian Freud Image: Conversations in the Gallery © The Lightbox Lucian Freud (1922 – 2011), grandson of Sigmund Freud, is best known for his thickly painted portraits and nude figures.
 He painted a fascinating range of sitters from gangsters to Kate Moss and the Queen.
 His 1995 painting 'Benefits Supervisor Sleeping' sold for £17.2 million at auction in 2008, and at the time, it was the highest price paid for an artwork by a living artist.
 He was an intriguing character who was deeply committed to his artwork, painting right up until his death in 2011.
 The talk will be given by lecturer Melanie Paice.
 Sat 16 November, 10.30am – 12.30pm£15 Adults | £12 Lightbox Members and Students Art Talks are bookable separately or as a set of four with a 10% discount.
 To view all four sessions please click here.
+Please note that in our current What's On brochure these sessions have been advertised under last season's pricing scheme.
+The pricing on the website is accurate and should be used as reference when booking the masterclass.
 Refunds will only be given up to 14 days prior to the event.